fladdict/devart-template/project_posts/2014-02-23-Night-Shader.md

 This is a prototype sketch of Night Light Sahder for Google Maps.

-I used color map and blur, glow effect on the map.
+I used color lookup tablem and blur, glow filters on the map.

 It is just a shader for static image not realtime processing.
 I don't know I can apply it as a real time filter yet, just trying.